-When we go through something it’s easy to pick out all the bits we don’t like about ourselves, but dealing with something from an early age gives us that little more to go at.
-Whereas it may take us to reach adolescence, before we notice everything we don’t like about ourselves, from an early age I already knew there were things about my condition I didn’t like.
+When we deal with something it’s easy to pick out all the bits we don’t like about ourselves, but dealing with something from an early age gives us that little more to go at.
+In other circumstances, where it may take us to reach adolescence, before we notice everything we don’t like about ourselves, from an early age I already knew there were things I didn’t like.

 I didn’t like that my left foot was a different shape to my right.
 I also didn’t like the fact that when I was standing straight I was lopsided.
-I didn’t like looking at myself in the mirror with skirts on, but what I didn’t like the most was living with frustration, because I was given no support.
+I didn’t like looking at myself in the mirror with skirts on, but what I didn’t like the most was living with no emotional support and not knowing what I was dealing with.

-Support gives us the freedom to choose, the freedom to move forward with our lives, the freedom to make better choices, the freedom to allow us to deal with all the negative stuff, positively.
-When that doesn’t happen, we either muddle through; we make less than perfect choices or we stagnate and blame others because we’re not strong enough to make better choices for ourselves.
+Support gives us the freedom to choose, the freedom to make better choices, the freedom to allow us to deal with negativity positively.
+When that doesn’t happen, we either muddle through, we make less than perfect choices or we stagnate and blame because we’re not strong enough emotionally to make better choices for ourselves.

-I believe that no matter how good family are at giving support, the support that helps is the support we find from others going through the same emotional rollercoaster, because there is already an understanding there that implies, “I know how you feel, I understand what you’re going through.”
+Growing up with physical and emotional issues meant there were days where everything seemed to overwhelm me.
+No matter how good family are at giving support, support where others go through what we go through, there is already an understanding that implies, “I know how you feel, I understand what you’re going through.”